sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 ## Description
 This WordPress plugin allows users to change chatbot parameters directly from the frontend.
 It is designed to work with the AI Engine or AI Engine Pro plugins.
+It allows you to edit existing chatbot in the frontend.
+All changes are saved into the backend on AI ReaEngine Admin.
+It requires having the chatbot previously created on the Backend.

 ## Version
 1.0